All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: Discussion and Analysis

 We also explore the structure of these results through a simple clustering analysis.
 Rather than focusing on individual comparisons, we ask {\it which emulators behave similarly across scenarios, and which datasets elicit similar behavior from the emulators?} To accomplish this, we construct rank-based performance vectors for both emulators (across all datasets and test functions) and for datasets (across all emulators) and computed pairwise similarity measures (see supplement for details). \Cref{fig:clusters} illustrates the results of this analysis using multidimensional scaling and DBSCAN clustering \citep{ester1996density}.

 On the emulator side, distinct classes of methods emerge, and even within those families the relative distances carry information.
 The basis function approaches \emu{bppr} and \emu{bass} sit tightly together, with related methods such as \emu{rffgp}, \emu{apce}, and \emu{bart} somewhat nearby.
 Tree-based methods form another distinct group in the bottom right.
-Several Gaussian process clusters appear: the SoD-adjacent methods \emu{alcgp}, \emu{mpgp}, \emu{fitcgp}, and \emu{bcmgp} are all close together; \emu{deepgp} and \emu{treegp} show up as nearest neighbors; and the classical \emu{gp} and its heteroskedastic counterpart \emu{hetgp} naturally cluster.
-When faced with a new dataset, \cref{fig:clust1} may help a practitioner identify a sensible set of candidates.
-While considering $29+$ candidate emulators may be overkill, it seems pragmatic to try at least one representative from each major group.
+Several Gaussian process clusters appear: the SoD-adjacent methods \emu{alcgp}, \emu{mpgp}, \emu{fitcgp}, and \emu{bcmgp} are all close together; \emu{deepgp} and \emu{treegp} show up as nearest neighbors; and the classical \emu{gp} and its heteroskedastic counterpart \emu{hetgp} naturally cluster. \kr{For a new dataset, \cref{fig:clust1} may help a practitioner identify a sensible set of candidate emulators.
+While considering $32+$ candidates may be unnecessary, it is often reasonable to include at least one representative from each major group.}

 On the dataset side, clustering reveals natural classes of problems and also points toward opportunities for future work.
 For any given emulator, it is useful to know which classes of datasets it tends to succeed on, and which expose its weaknesses.
 In some cases it may make sense to double down on problem types where a method already excels, while in others one might identify weak spots and build targeted extensions.
 For example, if one cluster of datasets is consistently challenging for an entire family of emulators, that cluster becomes a clear target for specialized method development (the \tf{strontium\_plume\_p4b} dataset seems to be a ripe challenge).
 Another potential use is to match synthetic test functions to real datasets: functions that cluster closely with observed data may be especially valuable as benchmarks.
 For brevity, additional clustering plots, including one that combines both test functions and datasets, are provided in the supplement.